Deadpool 2: Post-production

 One scene that was cut from the film following test screenings was a post-credits scene featuring Deadpool traveling back in time to kill a baby Adolf Hitler.
 It was decided that the scene made audiences too "squeamish", which was not the feeling that the creative team wanted people to be leaving the film with.
 The film originally did not have any post- or mid- credits scenes, with the Hitler scene and the film's other time-traveling mid-credits scenes shot during additional photography.
 The latter came about when someone suggested the time travel device be used to fix real-world mistakes like Reynolds' role in Green Lantern which the writers felt was "the funniest idea ever, and what a great idea to end the movie".
+According to Deadpool creator Rob Liefeld, there were even discussions at one point to make an after-credits scene featuring Stryfe to tease the planned X-Force film, as the multi-picture contract Brolin signed on to play Cable in the film included that, but the studio struck such plans.
 Additional footage of the X-Force team was shot for the film's marketing to hide the fact that the majority of the X-Force are immediately killed as a joke in the film.
 Due to Deadpool's mask, the creative team was able to change the character's dialogue up to the film being officially completed; Reynolds took this opportunity to keep adding new jokes to the film as long as possible.